 3.8 University to Act in Good Faith.
 In exercising its termination rights under this Article,

-the University shall act in good faith., and without limiting the foregoing, in a manner
+the University shall act in good faith, and without limiting the foregoing, in a manner

 that takes into account the goals of the Student Commons described in Section 2.2.